rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 Assuming you have:

  * installed [Elixir](http://elixir-lang.org/install.html)
- * set up an active instance of RabbitMQ
+ * set up an active instance of RabbitMQ with NO users or vhosts beyond the defaults

 you can simply run `mix test` within the project root directory.